kabirdkng/docs/docs/source/ide/create_token.rst

 Generating our first token
 ===========================
-Now we have enough KDA to generate our first simple fungible token, we need to give it a name; in our case, we are generating a sweet, simple test token, so we are offering our
+Now we have enough KDA to generate our first simple fungible token, we need to give it a name; in our case, we are generating a sweet, simple test token, so we are giving our

 | Module(token) name "sweet-token" (you should give a unique module name here)
 | Symbol "SWEETY", (this will be our token identifier for this walkthrough)